PHPOffice/PhpSpreadsheet/docs/index.md

 #### Chart Export

-For Chart export, we support following packages, which you will also need to install yourself using `composer require`
+For Chart export, we support following packages, which you will also need to install yourself using `composer require`:
 - [jpgraph/jpgraph](https://packagist.org/packages/jpgraph/jpgraph) (this package was abandoned at version 4.0.
   You can manually download the latest version that supports PHP 8 and above from [jpgraph.net](https://jpgraph.net/))
 - [mitoteam/jpgraph](https://packagist.org/packages/mitoteam/jpgraph) - up to date fork with modern PHP versions support and some bugs fixed.